ncitshubham/ncitshubham/README.md

 # Hi there 👋

 ## About Me
-I am a Full Stack Developer with 4 years of extensive experience in developing and maintaining web applications using Python - Flask, Java - Spring Boot, and Angular.
-I specialize in managing applications on various AWS services.
-I have a strong understanding of front-end development with TypeScript, JavaScript, HTML, and CSS, as well as back-end technologies such as Spring Boot, Flask, MySQL, and MongoDB.
+A Full Stack Developer with 4 years of extensive experience in developing and maintaining web applications using Python - Flask, Java - Spring Boot, and Angular.
+I specialize in managing applications on various AWS services and have a strong understanding of front-end development with TypeScript, JavaScript, HTML, and CSS, as well as back-end technologies such as Spring Boot, Flask, MySQL, and MongoDB.
+Passionate about computers 🖥️, programming 🧑‍💻, and sustainable, eco-friendly & healthy living 🌳♻️🏃🥗.
+Huge fan of FC Barcelona 🔴🔵, Taskmaster, WILTY, Friends, and GOT ❄️🔥.

 ## Skills